SDSS-IV MaNGA: the physical origin of off-galaxy H$\alpha$ blobs in the local Universe: Results

-One can see from the figure that we have obtained metalliciy measurements for most of the \ha\ blobs, indicating significant detections of all four emission lines.
-In the case of {\tt hab2}, {\tt hab3}, {\tt hab5}, and {\tt hab12}, however, we are not able to get reliable measurements of their metallicities as most of their spaxels are found in the composite region in BPT diagrams.
-In most cases where we have measured gas-phase metallicities for both the \ha\ blob and the host galaxy, the \ha\ blob shows relatively low metallicities compared to their host galaxies (e.g. galaxy system No. 1, 4, 9, 10, 13).
-In the $\rm 7^{th}$ galaxy system, the derived metallicity shows little variation across the whole system (except near the edge of the galaxy), and the metallicity of the \ha\ blob is similar to that of the galactic center.
-The $\rm 11^{th}$ system is the only case where the \ha\ blob appears much more metal-rich than the host galaxy, but we cannot exclude the possibility that there is contamination from the DIG.
+One can see from the \autoref{fig:a2} that we have obtained metalliciy measurements for most of the \ha\ blobs, indicating significant detections of all four emission lines.
+In the case of {\tt hab9} and {\tt hab12}, however, we are not able to get reliable measurements of their metallicities as most of their spaxels are found in the composite region in BPT diagrams.
+In most cases where we have measured gas-phase metallicities for both the \ha\ blob and the host galaxy, the \ha\ blob shows relatively low metallicities compared to their host galaxies (e.g., galaxy system No. 2, 3, 4, 5, 8).
+In galaxy system 1 and 11, the derived metallicity shows little variation across the whole system (except near the edge of the galaxy), and the metallicity of the \ha\ blob is similar to that of the galactic center.
+The $\rm 10^{th}$ system is the only case where the \ha\ blob appears much more metal-rich than the host galaxy, but we cannot exclude the possibility that there is contamination from the DIG, and there are very few spaxels in the host galaxy that are identified as H\,{\sc ii} regions.
+H\,{\sc ii} regions in system 6, 7, and 13 are also mostly found in their \ha\ blobs.